pgorni/mami-the-spoiler-bot/README.md

 ### User commands
 The following commands are available to everyone.
-All the examples below assume you're using the default `!` prefix.
+All the examples below assume you're using the default `!` prefix and the default `mami` command.

 #### mami test
 This command can be used to check if the bot is online and working well before attempting to spoil.
 It can also be used to check if the bot settings work for everyone.
 The default rate limit is 5 seconds.

 ### Is the bot publicly hosted somewhere?
-You currently have to host it yourself, but I'll host one instance myself soon; ~~probably with the next update~~ when I can afford to host it :(
+No, but it probably will be soon enough.

 ### Known issues
 - see the "Mobile devices" section